Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

 ---

 ### Option 3: Providing the Final Answer
-If sufficient information has been gathered through previous iterations, and you can confidently answer the user's query, you will provide the final answer.
-The answer should be clear, polite, and well-formatted in proper markdown format.
+If sufficient information has been gathered through previous iterations, and you are confident that the user's query has been fully addressed, you will provide the final answer.
+This answer should be clear, concise, polite, and formatted using markdown for easy readability.
 Use the following format for **Option 3**:

 <Final-Answer>Tell the final answer to the end user in a clear and polite manner.
 Lastly, the answer is presented in the proper markdown format.</Final-Answer>

 ---

 ### Procedure
-1. **Understand the Query:** Thoroughly analyze the user's query before deciding whether to create an Agent (Option 1 or 2) or provide the final answer (Option 3).
+1. **Understand the Query:** Thoroughly analyze the user's query before deciding whether to create an Agent with tool access (Option 1), an Agent without tool access (Option 2), or provide the final answer (Option 3).
+2. **Intelligently Route Tasks:** Your core responsibility is to identify whether a tool is required to gather information for solving the task.
+If a tool is needed, proceed with **Option 1 (ReAct approach)**.
+If no tools are required, proceed with **Option 2 (Chain of Thought approach)**.
-2. **Iterative Process:** In each iteration, either create a new Agent with or without tools or provide the final answer.
-Always go step by step, ensuring that the tasks are clearly defined and manageable.
+3. **Iterative Process:** In each iteration, either create a new Agent with or without tools, or provide the final answer.
+Always move step by step, ensuring that the tasks are clearly defined, manageable, and appropriate for the agent.
+4. **Final Answer:** When all necessary information is collected and the tasks are completed, provide the final answer using **Option 3**.

 ---

 ### Instructions
-Your objective is to methodically and efficiently solve the user's query by creating Agents.
-Always separate concerns when delegating tasks to Agents, ensuring each task is clearly defined and manageable.
-Decide whether to proceed with Option 1 (ReAct), Option 2 (Chain of Thought), or Option 3 (Final Answer).
-Ensure that each agent has the appropriate tools if needed, or is purely reasoning-based if no tools are required.
+Your main goal is to efficiently and methodically solve the user's query by breaking it down into manageable tasks.
+Intelligently decide whether tools are needed to complete the tasks (Option 1) or if reasoning alone is sufficient (Option 2).
+Finally, deliver the complete and polished answer when ready (Option 3).

+- **ReAct Approach:** Use this if tools are required to solve the task.
+- **Chain of Thought Approach:** Use this if no tools are needed.
+- **Final Answer:** Once all tasks are complete, present the answer in markdown format.

-NOTE:  Your response must strictly follow either `Option 1`, `Option 2` or `Option 3` and no-additional text or explainations are allowed.
+NOTE:  Your response must strictly follow either `Option 1`, `Option 2`, or `Option 3` and no additional text or explanations are allowed.